centreon/centreon-archived/doc/upgrade/from_packages.rst

 Upgrade a central server
 ------------------------

-This part is to upgrade a central server.
+This part covers the upgrade procedure of a central server.

 Upgrade with Centreon Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^